jsnider3/StudyNotes/CPython/README.md

 except for when compiling with Visual Studio in which case it does some optimizations for blocks smaller than 16.

+## PyObject_RichCompareBool

+Takes two objects and a boolean operator.
+Returns -1 for error, 0 for !(first op second), and 1 for first op second.

+## Py_RETURN_NONE

+You'll see this a lot.
+It's just a macro which takes the "None" object, increments its reference count, and returns it.
+Basically, it's the C-Code that makes Python functions return None by default.

+You may feel that this should be similar to `return NULL;`, but that signifies an error.

+## Modules

+The Modules directory contains the standard library modules.
+All of these are named with module in their name.
+I'm not sure what the other files in this directory do.

+## heapq.heappushpop

+This is supposed to be more efficient than doing heappush then heappop.
+What does it do to make that happen?
+One thing it does is check if the new thing would replace the top of the heap.
+In that case it does nothing.
+It also only has to redo the heapiness once, instead of twice for the succession.

 ## Patching

 Patches are made by piping the result of 'hg diff' into a file.